fathialamre/jetx/README.md

 /// Similar to MediaQuery.textScaleFactorOf(context);
 context.textScaleFactor()

-/// Get the shortestSide from screen context.mediaQueryShortestSide()
+/// Jet the shortestSide from screen context.mediaQueryShortestSide()

 /// True if width be larger than 800